mikecann/clouds-and-edges/README.md

 - Lexographic order on event store means problems for event store
 - event store currently has a limit or 9
+- There are definately issues around rebuilding readmodels where events can come in while rebuilding etc